Aakriti94/articles/Linux/pwd.md

 /usr/bin
 ```

-- If no options are given at run-time does “pwd” takes option -P into account or not, automatically.
+- If no options are given at run-time does “pwd” takes option -P into account automatically.
   ```
   -bash-4.2$ pwd
   /cos/home3/akashyap